Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 • username: Neo4j

-• password: cocoindex which is pre-configured in our docker compose config.yaml.
+• password: cocoindex which are pre-configured in our docker compose config.yaml.

 MATCH p=()-->() RETURN p